CluedIn-io/CluedIn.Documentation/docs/030-administration/050-permissions.md

 1. Go to the **Permissions** tab and select **Add Users**.

-1. Select the checkbox next to the users to whom you want to grant access to data.
+1. Select the checkbox next to the users you want to grant access to data.
 Then, select **Grant access**.

     ![grant-access-1.png](../../assets/images/administration/permissions/grant-access-1.png)